photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     wget https://dl.photoprism.app/podman/docker-compose.yml
     ```

-    Alternatively, the following commands will install Podman and download the default configuration to `/opt/photoprism`:
+    Alternatively, you can run these commands to install Podman and download the default configuration to `/opt/photoprism`:

     ```
     mkdir -p /opt/photoprism